denismm/mystical_ps/docs/operators.md

-# Standard Sigils
+# Standard Sigils in Mystical

-These are the sigils I came up with for built-in operators.
+These are the sigils I came up with for built-in PostScript operators.
+See [Mystical](../README.md) for more details about this system.
 ## Operand Stack Manipulation Operators
 | | | | | | |
 |:--:|:--:|:--:|:--:|:--:|:--:|